Sabbat-cloud/ai-prompt-compare/README.md

 Bash

-sudo nano /etc/systemd/system/ia-prompt-compare.service
+sudo nano /etc/systemd/system/ai-prompt-compare.service
 2. Add the Service Configuration
 Paste the following content into the file.
 Make sure to replace YOUR_USER and the paths in WorkingDirectory and ExecStart with the correct values for your system.

 Ini, TOML

 [Unit]
-Description=IA Prompt Compare Application After=network.target
+Description=AI Prompt Compare Application After=network.target

 [Service]
 User=YOUR_USER
 Group=www-data # Or your user's group
-WorkingDirectory=/absolute/path/to/ia-prompt-compare
+WorkingDirectory=/absolute/path/to/ai-prompt-compare
-ExecStart=/absolute/path/to/ia-prompt-compare/venv/bin/python app.py
+ExecStart=/absolute/path/to/ai-prompt-compare/venv/bin/python app.py
 Restart=always

 [Install]